 Occasionally during my life, I hear or read a word and my ‘intrigue radar’ lights up and I want to know everything about it.
 This happened 30 years ago with the word ‘alchemy’ and it also happened more recently, with the word ‘shamanism’.

-As we launch our series of ‘ATTIC Tea Ceremonies’, it seems appropriate to look at the journey I have taken and also what ‘ingredients’ have gone in to making these ceremonies.
+As we launch our series of ‘ATTIC Tea Circles’, it seems appropriate to look at the journey I have taken and also what ‘ingredients’ have gone in to making these ceremonies.

 Over a decade ago, I was introduced to a very interesting lady called Ann Freeman.
 She was a practicing herbalist in Bristol but had a very keen interest in what she called ‘plant spirit medicine’, the belief that plants have spirits and that humans are capable of communicating with them and being healed and guided by their wisdom.